Thomas Straubhaar: Advocacy of basic income

-Straubhaar is a popular advocate of universal basic income (UBI) in the German-speaking area.
+Straubhaar is a well-known advocate of universal basic income (UBI) in the German-speaking area.

-He is off the opinion that implementing a UBI will be necessary in the near future due to technological unemployment and that a „Grundeinkommen garantiert Wohlstand für alle“ ("basic income guarantees prosperity for all").
+He is of the opinion that implementing a UBI will be necessary in the near future due to technological unemployment and that a „Grundeinkommen garantiert Wohlstand für alle“ ("basic income guarantees prosperity for all").

 According to Straubhaar, the concept of UBI is basically financeable without any problems.
 He describes it as "at its core, nothing more than a fundamental tax reform" that "[bundles] all social policy measures into a single instrument, the basic income paid out unconditionally."
 He also considers a universal basic income to be socially just, arguing, although all citizens would receive the same amount in the form of the basic income at the beginning of the month, the rich would have lost significantly more money through taxes at the end of the month than they would have received through the basic income, while the opposite is the case for poorer people, similar to the concept of a negative income tax.

 Straubhaar also thinks that „Im Zeitalter der Digitalisierung ist es mehr denn je wirtschaftlich unsinnig, Menschen zu zwingen, Arbeiten zu erledigen, die menschenunwürdig sind.
 Der Mensch ist ökonomisch zu wertvoll, um ihn gefährliche, riskante und gesundheitsschädigende Arbeiten machen zu lassen und ihn dann Jahrzehnte bis zum Lebensende krank durch den Sozialstaat zu schleppen“ ("In the age of digitization, it is more economically senseless than ever to force people to do work that is inhumane.
 People are too valuable economically to be forced to do dangerous, risky and unhealthy work and then be dragged through the welfare state for decades until the end of their lives").